mikeharrison57/world-wide-wears/README.md

 ## Context and Features

-- WWW allows users to explore thousands of products from around the world.
+- _WWW_ allows users to explore thousands of products from around the world.
 Upon page load, the user is met with a home page advertising some of our hottest Black Friday sales.
-The navigation bar contains an application logo (which conveniently links back to the home page), a link to the ABOUT US page, a search box, and a link to the user’s cart.
+The navigation bar contains an application logo (which conveniently links back to the home page), a link to the `ABOUT US` page, a search box, and a link to the user’s `Cart`.
 The user is able to type any term into the search box and results will return based on the term.
 If there are no results for the term, a message will display informing the user.
 After receiving search results, the user is able to navigate between pages of results using forward and back buttons that display page locations.
-Every item on the page has a `Add To Cart` button.
+Every item on the page has an `Add To Cart` button.
 When the user clicks this button, it will be added to their cart.
-On the Cart page the user is able to see the total for the items they added to the cart, remove items from the cart, and confirm item purchases.
+On the `Cart` page the user is able to see the total for the items they added to the cart, remove items from the cart, and confirm item purchases.

-- The application was designed from the ground up with the integration of Searchspring’s Search API in mind.
-The data organization, pagination features, and search term parameters make the experience of searching for clothing items on WWW fast, efficient, and easy to use.
-Our founder Michael Harrison is very thankful for the eCommerce optimization tools provided by Searchspring, without which WWW would not be possible.
+- The application was designed from the ground up with the integration of _Searchspring’s Search API_ in mind.
+The data organization, pagination features, and search term parameters make the experience of searching for clothing items on `WWW` fast, efficient, and easy to use.
+Our founder Michael Harrison is very thankful for the eCommerce optimization tools provided by _Searchspring_, without which _WWW_ would not be possible.

 ## Future Features

 Some future features I’d like to add to this application are:

 - An individual product page with additional product details (description, colors available, sizes, etc.).
-- Being able to retain cart items upon refresh with custom API or local storage.
+- Being able to retain cart items upon refresh with an API or local storage.
-- More extensive pagination features, including visible page numbers.
+- More extensive pagination features.

 ## Application Set-Up